Advisement in the Honors College

 - College advisors can help you fit Honors courses into your schedule.
 Be sure to let them know you're an Honors student!
 If you need to verify your Honors status, please contact the Honors Office.

-- College-specific worksheets - The Honors Program has college-specific worksheets that can be used informally to keep track of a student's progress toward their Honors Program requirements.
+- College-specific worksheets - The Honors College has college-specific worksheets that can be used informally to keep track of a student's progress toward their Honors Diploma requirements.
 These can help you meet the Honors requirements for your major:

 |Business Administration Course List|